tullinge-prog1/color-web/README.md

-# Color-DOM
+# Color Web

 ## Start here
-Begin with launching the VSCode live server and view the webpage and its current status
+Welcome!
+Start by launching the VSCode live server (CTRL-SHIFT-P and write *live server*).
+View the webpage and its current status.
+As you can see it is pink.
+But we want to make this page interactive!

 ## Your mission
 Update `index.js` so that the webpage asks the user for a color when it loads,